Adventures in a Messy Life

 World War 2 bombing run simulation pilot map

 Once the kids are done make up your own small version of the map, trying to match it as close as possible.
 I used some tea-dyed paper to make the simulation feel more real, the kids were amused by that extra touch.
-We did all of this the day before our World War 2 bombing run simulation, so there was some time for them to forget what they drew, and to allow me a bit more set up time.
+We did all of this the day before our World War 2 bombing run simulation, so there was some time for them to forget what they drew, and to allow me a bit more set-up time.
+Definitely an advantage in teaching WW2 for teens, you don’t have to cram it all into a very few lessons.

 World War 2 bombing run bombs